Ultra Violet (UV)

 UV Light Water Systems kill bacteria.

-Differing types of micro-organism can be more or less sensitive to UV light.
+Differing types of micro-organism can be more or less sensitive to UV light of a particular wavelength.
 This may be because of their cell wall structure, the presence of UV absorbing proteins or the structure of their nucleic acids.

 The PWEL UV lamps kill at least 99.9% of the water borne contamination at the specified flow and transmission rates.
 UV is a proven method of controlling microbiological contamination.